 But Noor kept herself busy during those four lost years.
 She worked as a private tutor for students in her area.
 “I started teaching myself English by watching YouTube videos.
 I invested in myself so that doors would open, eventually”.

 And they did.
-Noor was accepted for a scholarship from SPARK and Al Fakhoora to study business management at Luminus Technical University College.
+Noor was accepted for a scholarship from SPARK, Al Fakhoora a programme of Education Above All to study business management at Luminus Technical University College.
 Still feeling a strong, personal commitment towards her fellow students, she kept her tutoring job during her studies.
 “I used to wake up at 3:30am each morning to study before I left my house, as the evenings were occupied by tutoring”.

 Within her business management studies, Noor also attended classes in accounting which were taught by Mr. Obada Breik.
 Being the lead of the international accounting programme at Luminus College, he always had high hopes and great expectations of his students.
 Yet, no matter which challenging task he would ask for, Noor usually went beyond all expectations, professionally and personally.

 “I felt like there was a human inside the class, an outstanding human!”

 Quickly being amazed by Noor’s ability to absorb complex topics as well as her social commitment and respect for others, Obada Breik approached her after the first session.
 After she told him that she was in fact not majoring in accounting, but rather in business administration, Mr. Breik expressed his disappointment, stating it would be a huge loss.
 After this conversation, Mr. Breik’s words would not leave Noor’s mind.
 What if he was right, and the right journey would be a major in accounting, rather than business administration?
 Thoughtful, as Noor is, she considered the options for a long time, and eventually decided to change her field of study.